reeshuffled/reeshuffled.github.io/_posts/2023-10-17-My-Favorite-Breweries.md

 ---
 layout: list
 categories: Lists
-tags: ["Food/Beverage", "Beer"]
+tags:
+- Food/Beverage
+- Beer
-title: "My Favorite Breweries"
+title: My Favorite Breweries
 slug: favorite-breweries
-description: "A list of my favorite breweries grouped by personal enjoyment and quality of beer."
+description: A list of my favorite breweries grouped by personal enjoyment and quality of beer.
-created_at: "2023-02-04 14:16:00"
+created_at: '2023-02-04 14:16:00'
 ---

 This list is purely based off of how the beers appeal to me.
 My ranking system as described [in my article about logging beers on Untappd]({% post_url 2023-05-10-Why-I-Rate-Every-Beer-That-I-Drink -%}#how-does-untappd-reviewing-work-how-do-i-approach-rating) is mostly about personal enjoyment, but that a beer may experience a rating bump if I recognize that it’s not a quality thing, but a personal taste thing.
 In no way am I insinuating that breweries are bad if they do not make beers that suit my tastes.